8 December | 12.30 - 5PM | 9 December 2025 | 10.30AM - 6PM Yong Siew Toh Conservatory of Music, National University of Singapore

 Explore studies and programmes that link the arts with healthy ageing.
 Featuring speakers from NUS, NTU, National Gallery Singapore, and other partners, these concurrent sessions showcase innovations in music, dance, theatre, and visual arts that enhance wellbeing, connection, and care.

-Celebrating the transformative power of music through an inspiring evening of performances—featuring Chen Zhangyi's LILY, the YST Orchestral Institute, pianist Dr. Azariah Tan, Arts Fission, Beautiful Mind Charity and TENG Ensemble.
+Celebrating the transformative power of music through an inspiring evening of performances—featuring Chen Zhangyi's LILY, the YST Orchestral Institute, pianist Dr. Azariah Tan, Arts Fission, Beautiful Mind Charity and The TENG Ensemble.
 Blending classical masterpieces with contemporary creations, the programme takes you on a musical journey through themes of resilience and renewal.

 Youth mental health is an increasingly pressing issue, and creative arts programmes or interventions can offer engaging and effective ways to support the wellbeing of young people.
 In a panel session co-hosted with the Institute of Mental Health (IMH), Prof Daniel Fung, Ms. Fontane Liang, Ms. Sandra Cheah and Ms. Jane Goh to discuss how arts-based interventions or programmes can foster mental wellness in youths.